matthistuff/shelf/README.md

 You can limit the search to documents with certain attributes by using the syntax *\<attribute-name>:\<attribute-value>*.

 Search always uses logical AND when combining text and attribute searches.
 The position of the items does not matter.

+## Short Ids

+All commands support using short ids from listed object outputs.
+Whenever you see a number in parenthesis next to an 24 character hex (`(1) 55b6325c2903461865000001 ...`), you can use the short number as an alias to the long hex id.